ehrscape/R-project/RunneR-walkthrough.md

 ## [1] 45.87833
 ```

 Depending on the value of `treadmill` argument the treadmill factor `TF` is defined, which is used to account for the presence or absence of air resistance.
 Runner on a treadmill does not experience air resistance while running and therefore burns fewer calories than a runner that is running on solid ground.
-For a person running at a typical casual runner's pace of 2.5 meters per second (9 km/hr) it can be shown that the energy cost of air resistance while running on solid ground is roughly 0.84 calories per kilometer (this is equivalent to approximately an extra 1.2% calorie burn relative to a runner on a treadmill)^[Pugh LG.
+For a person running at a typical casual runner's pace of 2.5 meters per second (9 km/hr) it can be shown that the energy cost of air resistance while running on solid ground is roughly 0.84 calories per kilometer (this is equivalent to approximately an extra 1.2% calorie burn relative to a runner on a treadmill) [*Pugh LG.
 The influence of wind resistance in running and walking and the mechanical efficiency of work against horizontal or vertical forces.
 J Physiol.
-1971 Mar;213(2):255-76.].
+1971 Mar;213(2):255-76.*].
 The value of 0.84 calories per kilometer assumes a typical running speed of 2.5 m/s and no wind (i.e. the extra calorie burn is caused by the runner having to "push" through still air while at running 2.5 m/s).
 Therefore, the `TF` is 0.84 calories if the runner is not on a treadmill and 0 calories if the runner is using a treadmill.

 ```r